mcl8on/MMM-PGA/README.md

 - Added the abilty to show a player country flag next to the name on the leaderbords.
 See Configuration on how to hide or show the flags.
 - Added the ability to show multiple upcoming tournaments when there is not a Tournament in progress.
+- Added the ability to have multiple favorite boards.
+Favorites configuration has changed instead of an array of player ids.
+It is now an array of objects.
+See configuration for details.
+- Added players.md file that can be used to lookup players ids for the favorite boards.
+If the player is not in the file you can always look up the id on ESPN.
 - Changed the tournament information layout.
 Added purse information and the ability to hide the location information.
+- If colored is false and showLogo is true the PGA logo will appear in grayscale.
-- Changed layout so module appears nicer on the right side of Magic Mirror
+- Changed layout so module appears correctly on the right side of the Magic Mirror.
 - Made all data retrievals to occur on the server side.
 Less traffic when running multiple magic mirror clients.
 - Code refactoring